mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 **Note** If the replacement document contains an `_id` field, it will be ignored and the document id will remain non-changed while the document otherwise is replaced.
-This is different from MongoDB where the presence of the `_id` field in the replacement document causes an error, if the value is not the same as it is in the document being replaced.
+This is different from MongoDB® where the presence of the `_id` field in the replacement document causes an error, if the value is not the same as it is in the document being replaced.

 ## [Query Plan Cache Commands](https://docs.mongodb.com/manual/reference/command/nav-plan-cache/)